 I’d always had an instinctive realisation that my family was much different to that of friends.
-As cultural Protestants, we were among the minority on our 1960’s Dublin suburban street, we were in the minority.
-Different also were my English-born parents: unique mohair textile entrepreneurs and enthusiasts for all things craft.
+As cultural Protestants, we were among the minority on our 1960’s Dublin suburban street.
+Different also, my English-born parents: textile entrepreneurs and enthusiasts for all things craft.
 My mother was a colour and clothes designer.
 My father was unorthodox business director, working class made good.
-Back in the Forties, as a teenager, he had recorded his own privately pressed jazz 78 record, in the Forties, a wax disc mounted on a bronze platter.
+Back in the Forties, as a teenager, he had recorded his own privately pressed jazz 78 record, a wax disc test recording mounted on a bronze platter.

-After Sunday church services, my father would play jazz on the Bechstein upright piano in our sitting room.
-His overweight frame would seriously threaten the joint-squeaking stool at the piano.
-Haunched over the ivory and ebony keyboard, self-composed blues tunes were played: fan tributes to revered American jazz and blues tunes: Muddy Waters, Louis Armstrong and Ornette Coleman, et al. No doubt, he modestly wished to faithfully imitate their tunes.
+After Sunday church services, father would play jazz on the upright Bechstein piano, in our sitting room.
+His rhythm-shook, overweight frame would seriously threaten the joint-squeaking stool at the piano.
+Haunched over the ivory and ebony keyboard, self-composed blues tunes were played: fan tributes to revered American jazz and blues musicians: Muddy Waters, Louis Armstrong, Fats Waller and Ornette Coleman, et al. No doubt, he modestly wished to faithfully imitate their tunes.
 He hardly ever played with others, and never in public (except briefly at my wedding dance).

 Family Tragedy Recalled